syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/queuing-service.md

      * NMS,
      * MQTT and
      * WebSockets.
- * Amazon MQ also provides message encryption in transit using SSL and at rest using AES 256 encryption.
+ * Amazon MQ also provides message encryption in transit using SSL and at REST using AES 256 encryption.